kubepug/kubepug/README.md

 KubePug/Deprecations is intended to be a kubectl plugin, which:

 * Downloads a generated data.json file containing API deprecation information for a specified release of Kubernetes
-* Scans a running Kubernetes cluster to determine if any objects will be affected by deprication
+* Scans a running Kubernetes cluster to determine if any objects will be affected by deprecation
 * Displays affected objects to the user

 ## Features